Jump to content

 The use of pain compliance holds has increased recently, especially at climate demonstrations.
 For example, pain compliance holds were also used during an action by the group "Ende Gelände" in Hamburg.

-Use of pain grips potential violation of the prohibition of torture
+Use of pain compliance holds potential violation of the prohibition of torture

 The list of violations in this unjustified use of force against Lars Ritter is long: in addition to an interference with physical integrity and freedom of assembly, there is a potential violation of human dignity and of the prohibition of torture in the European Convention on Human Rights (ECHR).